 Also, while the domestic nylon 66 supply/demand has been characterized as relatively balanced by Kallman, that balance includes nylon 66 materials imported to the North American market by BASF.
 As previously reported, BASF declared force majeure at its Seals Sands, UK facility on June 17.
 The company cited production problems and noted that it was not in a position to predict how long this would last.
 Affected products includes the company’s Ultramid A and Capron PA 66 resins and compounds.

 Possible actions could be forthcoming from suppliers of ABS and PC.
 In the case of ABS, suppliers were out with a 4ȼ/lb increase, effective June 1, but that did not materialize due to the decline of the June benzene contract price.

 In the case of PC, there were some price increase attempts during second quarter; this following a 2-8% decline through first quarter until benzene prices bottomed out.
 Those second quarter attempts ended up falling by the wayside.
 In June, Kallman explained it to me this way: the domestic market is a well-balanced one (including lower-priced imports due to a global PC overcapacity) with feedstock prices well below 2014.
 This, of course, did not include the reversal of benzene contract prices now taking place.

 Want to find or compare materials data for different resins, grades, or suppliers?
-Check out Plastic Technology’s Plaspec Global materials data base.
+Check out Plastics Technology’s Plaspec Global materials database.